By Gil Marks

 - Place the chocolate in a medium bowl, pour the boiling water over top, and stir until melted.
 Let cool.
 Stir in the vanilla.

 To make the batter

-Divide the batter equally between the prepared pans.
-Bake until a wooden tester inserted in the center comes out clean and the cake springs back when lightly touched, 30 to 35 minutes for 9-inch rounds; 45 to 50 minutes for the 8-inch squares; and 45 to 50 minutes for a 13- by 9-inch.
+- Divide the batter equally between the prepared pans.
+Bake until a toothpick inserted in the center comes out clean and the cake springs back when lightly touched, 30 to 35 minutes for 9-inch rounds; 45 to 50 minutes for the 8-inch squares; and 45 to 50 minutes for a 13- by 9-inch.

 To make the frosting

 - In a medium saucepan, cook the milk, sugar, butter, egg yolks, and salt over medium heat, stirring constantly, until bubbly and thickened or 170°F, about 12 minutes.

 - Remove from the heat and add the vanilla.
 Stir in the coconut and pecans.
 Let cool, stirring occasionally, until thick enough to spread, about 30 minutes.